 Park in the designated area determined by your manager/supervisor/ by the company.

-Personal Belongings

-Upon any misplace or incidents

 Solicitation

 (Upaya) strictly prohibits employees or others from soliciting customers or other employees for anything except products and services offered by the company in working areas, on working time.
 (Upaya) also prohibits the unauthorized solicitation of employees or customers by outside groups on company property.